Evaluate generator quality

 - DCR(S,H) - the distances between synthetic samples and their nearest neighbors from the holdout dataset (appears in light gray)

-For the purposes of gauging privacy, the synthetic samples should be as close to their nearest training neighbors as they are close to their nearest holdout neighbors (the data not seen during training).
+To gauge the privacy-preservation qualities of a generator, the generated synthetic samples should be as close to their nearest training neighbors as they are close to their nearest holdout neighbors (the data not seen during training).

 The full distribution of the distances is visualized as part of the Model report.
 See Distances in the Model report.